suryathanush/Covid_bot-V2/README.md

 Filtering is done using pre trained model and open source code by [https://github.com/v1shwa/document-similarity](https://github.com/v1shwa/document-similarity)

+the Word2Vec model used was a Google's open source model
 ## **Privacy measures taken :**

 - The only data that will be stored as subscription data was your phone number and subscribed state.